-The school business manager is responsible for authorising access to secure areas along with senior leadership team.
+The Site Manager is responsible for authorising access to secure areas along with the Senior Leadership Team, School Business Manager and School Business Officer.

 All staff, contractors and third parties who have control over lockable areas must take due care to prevent data breaches.